Irish Wolfhound vs Great Dane

 With Other Pets

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Irish Wolfhounds have particular requirements based on their large size, moderate shedding level, and genetic predispositions to heart disease and bloat.
+Irish Wolfhounds sit in the large-size category, shed at a moderate level, and carry documented risk for heart disease and bloat — those three factors drive most of the daily-care decisions.

 Energy & Activity

 The key to a happy, healthy Irish Wolfhound is matching your care approach to their breed characteristics.
-Even lower-energy breeds benefit from daily interaction and enrichment.
+Consistent daily activity, even in short sessions, contributes more to long-term health than occasional intense exercise.

 - Provide 30–60 minutes of daily exercise appropriate to their energy level